ChristianSiebke/DReaM-Driver-Reaction-Model/DoxyGen/Function/Markdown/Simulation/Development/AgentModules.md

 ---

+\section dev_agent_modules_oscActions OpenScenarioActions

+Relaying module for LaneChange- or Trajectory-actions as defined by openSCENARIO.
+If a LaneChangeManipulator or TrajectoryManipulator raises such an event for the specified agent, the module forwards it as signal to all interested module of the corresponding agent.
+The modules can than react on the signals content without time delay.

+---

 \section dev_agent_modules_parametersVehicle Parameters_Vehicle

 The ParametersVehicle module forwards the VehicleModelParamters to all other moduls that need them via the ParametersVehicleSignal